Simulating Crown Shyness in Tree Canopies

 • Step 4

-Create a new set of sparser points for the “tree” groupings and measure which leaves are closest to which tree.
+Create a new set of sparser points for the “tree” groupings and measure which branch groups are closest to which tree.

-Shift each leaf slightly again—this time towards the nearest tree.
+Shift each branch group of leaves slightly towards the nearest tree.